©2021 Morley Construction Company | Privacy

 Powell Library is a 1929 landmark on the UCLA campus.
 This architectural upgrade and seismic strengthening project included the demolition of a 1957 stack addition and the construction of a new addition.
-The restoration employed fine finishes of imported tile and stone floors, custom reproduction lighting fixtures and custom wood study carrels.
-Additional work included the restoration of the historical, hand-painted, 250 x 70 ft decorative plaster ceiling.
+The restoration employed fine finishes of imported tile and stone, linoleum floors, custom reproduction lighting fixtures, and custom wood study carrels.
+Additional work included the restoration of the historical, hand-painted, 250-foot by 70-foot decorative plaster ceiling.
+Powell Library won the prestigious 1996 Governor’s Historic Preservation Award for excellence in historic preservation and was honored with the American Institute of Architects Architectural Award.

 Project Details:

-- 162,000 gsf
+• 162,000 gsf

-- 3,500 cy of concrete
+• 3,500 cy of concrete

 Owner: